HKJPN/markdown-editor/README.md

 ## ✨ Upcoming Features

 * **Persistent Search Highlights**: We plan to keep search highlights visible after closing the find panel, with highlights staying in sync as you edit.
 Press Esc again to clear them.
+* **Mermaid diagrams**:  We plan to support for previewing Mermaid diagrams, including flowcharts and sequence diagrams, directly from Markdown.
+The implementation will prioritize secure SVG rendering, readable source fallback when offline, and reliable output in viewers, print, and PDF.
 * **PWA Support**: We plan to support Progressive Web Apps (PWA), allowing you to install the editor directly on your device for a faster, seamless, native-app-like experience.

 ## 💡 **Handy Companion Tools**